PrestaShop/prestashop.github.io/news/_posts/releases/2018-02-28-prestashop-1-7-3-0-available.md

 ## What's new?

-Here are the meain features of this (long-awaited) new minor version of PrestaShop:
+Here are the main features of this (long-awaited) new minor version of PrestaShop:

 - [PrestaTrust](https://www.prestashop.com/en/prestatrust), of which we talked about in [this post](http://build.prestashop.com/news/everything-you-always-wanted-to-know-about-prestatrust).
 This new feature authenticates the code of PrestaTrust-enabled modules and safely keeps track of license information in the blockchain.

 - Right-To-Left (RTL) language support.
 Not only the back office and the Classic theme are now fully RTL compatible, but we are also introducing RTL stylesheet generation for front office themes.
-This means that any front office theme can now be automagically converted to be RTL-compatbile.
+This means that any front office theme can now be automatically converted to be RTL-compatible.
 This is extremely important for selling in countries who speak in RTL languages like Arabic, Hebrew or Persian.

 - A new set of Demo products.
-A whole new set of demo products that give PrestaShop a modern face while being friendlier to people from more conservative cultures, and highlight lesser known features like product customization.
+A whole new set of demo products that give PrestaShop a modern face while being friendlier to people from more conservative cultures, and highlight lesser-known features like product customization.

 - UI Kit (available in Symfony pages), which was presented a while back in [this post](http://build.prestashop.com/news/PrestaShop-UI-Kit).
 A new graphic identity for the core... and modules, too!
 The UI kit brings a coherent set of reusable components that work the same across the back office, as well as Bootstrap 4 and jQuery 3.